Office of Global Engagement

 Please note that the Department of Homeland Security (DHS) requires non-U.S. citizens (including minors) to carry proof of registration at all times.
 For international students and scholars on F-1 and J-1 status, a printed copy of your most recent Form I-94 is a valid form of registration; for other non-U.S. citizens, an Employment Authorization Card (EAD) is a valid form of registration, while lawful permanent residents are required to have their green cards readily available.

 We also recommend that all U.S. visa holders (F-1, J-1, H-1B, O-1, TN, etc.) carry printed, official copies of their proof of current student enrollment, faculty appointment letter which can be obtained from your respective division’s faculty personnel, or an employment confirmation letter from the University Human Resources when traveling away from the Providence area.
+The Office of International Student and Scholar Services (OISSS) provides additional guidance and recommendations for travel within the U.S.

 If you are a U.S. visa holder (F-1, J-1, H-1B, O-1, TN, etc.) and encounter issues at any U.S. port of entry, ask the individuals at U.S. Customs and Border Protection (CBP) if they would be willing to speak with Brown’s Office of International Student and Scholar Services (OISSS).
 During business hours (Monday through Friday from 8:30am - 5:00pm EST), you can reach the OISSS front desk at (401) 863-2427.